-- On the right side of the vehicle, grip adapter cable for remote positive terminal 1 at the opening (arrow) by the cable tie and work it into position. - Remove cable tie 2 the battery and the battery holder.
+- On the right side of the vehicle, grip adapter cable for remote positive terminal 1 at the opening (arrow) by the cable tie and work it into position. - Remove cable tie 2

 - Push the battery all the way in, noting the routing of adapter cable for remote positive terminal 1. - Adapter cable for remote positive terminal 1 must be seated in recess 2 between